Lokenstein's

 This is the most difficult option, as a working adult.
 It's expensive, it takes time and energy, it often doesn't adapt to your schedule.
 But if it's possible to access a class or a tutor, this will be the easiest way to learn a language.

 Some people say that classes aren't great because you go as slow as the slowest person there, and it is something to take into consideration for sure.
 But language classes are often only a few weeks or months long, so you can level up at your own speed.
 Most importantly, they keep you learning even when your motivation is down, if you just manage to keep attending.
-And they teach you with a logical structure (most often), which isn't often the case with self learning.
+And they teach you with a logical structure (most often), which isn't necessarily the case with self learning.

 An alternative to professional tutoring, is to find a friend or family member to help you.
 Now, this can't be just anybody who you know and who speaks the target language - they have to agree to sit down with you regularly, answer your grammar questions as best as they can, and to help you as you struggle through your first words (and hopefully, even after that).
 I made the mistake to think that because my wife is Finnish, it would be easy to learn the language, but we give up much too quickly when we try to speak in Finnish, and I never actually asked her to tutor me seriously, so it ends up not helping much.
 If you speak a language they don't speak, you can exchange lessons of each other's language so it's beneficial for both of you (you can even find some people like this online).